-We have developed our schoolwide plan with the participation of individuals who will carry out the comprehensive schoolwide/school improvement program plan.
+We have developed our schoolwide plan with the participation of individuals who will carry out the comprehensive schoolwide/school improvement plan.
 All the information was collected, analyzed and long term goals were developed based on the input received.
+The Title I Committee also surveyed parents to assess the school.

 Meetings to discuss the plan were held on the following dates: